A pregnancy that does not show on an ultrasound scan is called a 'pregnancy of unknown location'.

 Getting support

-Your obstetrician, midwife and GP will understand that this is a very difficult time for you.
-Do not hesitate to contact your healthcare team for more help or support during this period of monitoring.
+Your obstetrician, midwife and GP will understand that this is a very hard time for you.
+Contact your healthcare team for more help or support during this period of monitoring.

 Your obstetrician will explain what is happening.
-They can also explain why the diagnosis is taking a longer time than you might have expected.
+They can also explain why the diagnosis is taking longer than you might have expected.